Artificial heart: Hybrid assistive devices

 Patients who have some remaining heart function but who can no longer live normally may be candidates for ventricular assist devices (VAD), which do not replace the human heart but complement it by taking up much of the function.

 The first Left Ventricular Assist Device (LVAD) system was created by Domingo Liotta at Baylor College of Medicine in Houston in 1962.

 Another VAD, the Kantrowitz CardioVad, designed by Adrian Kantrowitz, boosts the native heart by taking up over 50% of its function.
 Additionally, the VAD can help patients on the wait list for a heart transplant.
 In a young person, this device could delay the need for a transplant by 10–15 years, or even allow the heart to recover, in which case the VAD can be removed.

-The artificial heart is powered by a battery that needs to be changed several times while still working.
+A Left Ventricular Assist Device (LVAD) is one of the advanced artificial heart pump that is implanted in patients with end-stage heart failure.
+It helps the weakened left ventricle pump blood efficiently to the body.

 The first heart assist device was approved by the FDA in 1994, and two more received approval in 1998.

-While the original assist devices emulated the pulsating heart, newer versions, such as the Heartmate II, developed by The Texas Heart Institute of Houston, provide continuous flow.
+While the original assist devices emulated the pulsating heart, newer versions, such as the Heartmate II, developed by The Texas Heart Institute of Houston, provides continuous flow.
 These pumps (which may be centrifugal or axial flow) are smaller and potentially more durable and last longer than the current generation of total heart replacement pumps.
 Another major advantage of a VAD is that the patient keeps the natural heart, which may still function for temporary back-up support if the mechanical pump were to stop.
 This may provide enough support to keep the patient alive until a solution to the problem is implemented.